 A recipe for caramel apple cheesecake that uses cinnamon and an apple caramel sauce to bring your favourite fall flavours into a decadent and rich dessert.

-This month’s What’s Cooking assignment from Kraft is all about apple crisp recipes.
-When I saw this caramel apple crisp cheesecake on their site, I knew I had to make it and share it with you.
 After all, who knows cheesecake better than Kraft?
 Whenever I have made cheesecake in the past, I’ve made the recipe on the inside of the block of Philadelphia cream cheese, in fact, it’s my go-to recipe.
 I thought the idea of experimenting with caramel and apples with cheesecake was pure genius.
 It didn’t take much convincing, sign me up.

 You’ll see that I also topped mine with some candied pecans, these were a gift from my mom’s friend, but I felt that they were the perfect addition to this caramel apple cheesecake.
 The recipe calls for peanuts, but I think toasted walnuts would be delicious as well.

 Disclosure: This post was sponsored by Kraft Canada – as always, all opinions are my own.
 Thank you for supporting my sponsors and allowing me to continue creating content like this caramel apple cheesecake recipe!